Big Night Music

-Big Night Music is the fifth full-length Shriekback studio album, released in 1986.
+Big Night Music is a studio album by the English band Shriekback, released in 1986.
 It spent six weeks on the Billboard album chart, peaking at number 145.
-With the departure of Carl Marsh, Barry Andrews takes over as the band's frontman.
-Remaining original member Dave Allen left the band following this release.
+With the departure of Carl Marsh, Barry Andrews took over as the band's frontman.
+Remaining original member Dave Allen left the band following the release of the album.

 Track listing

 All songs by Dave Allen, Barry Andrews and Martyn Barker.